You finally made the decision to visit New Zealand! Congratulations you will quickly learn that this was one of the best decisions of your life!

 Check Motorhome Republic a search engine that compiles all camper van rental companies in New Zealand.
 It’s way easier then checking each and every one separately.
 Companies like Britz, Maui, Jucy and Apollo are the leaders when it comes to motorhomes and can all be found on this website.

-The 2 week New Zealand road trip plan map
+Two week South Island road trip map

 Day 1-2: Fly into Christchurch/Car Pick up/Lake Tekapo